evsyuann/ml-predict-cancellation/README.md

 # Hotel Reservation Cancellation Prediction

-In this small project I tried to implement a machine learning model to predict whether a hotel reservation is likely to be canceled or not based on previous reservation data.
+While studying machine learning, I completed the following project.
+In this small project I tried to create a model to predict if a hotel reservation would be canceled based on past reservation data.
+I used tools like pandas and scikit-learn.

-I compared Logistic Regression model and Random Forest model to find better accuracy.
-The difference wasnt so big, its just 0.75(Regr) vs 0.81(RForest).
+To find the best accuracy, I compared a Logistic Regression model with a Random Forest model.
+The difference was around 0.75 for Logistic Regression versus 0.81 for Random Forest.